 Making these products available by subscription has broad appeal among customers.
 For as low as $10 a month, customers can access and use Adobe’s products.
 The subscription model helps to even out revenue results as customers make monthly payments instead of a one-time fee.

-The Creative Cloud is popular among both professional and amateurs and appeals to customers in many different professions, such as publishing, animation and photography.
+The Creative Cloud is popular among both professionals and amateurs and appeals to customers in many different professions, such as publishing, animation, and photography.
 The Creative Cloud also makes cross-selling quite easy as customers can pick and choose which products they wish to pay for.

-Also fueling growth in this area is the need for documents to be viewable on any device that a customer might have, such as lap top, smartphone and tablets.
-This trend has only been amplified by the coronavirus pandemic as business and employees had to transition to a stay-at-home workforce in a very short time for large portions of the economy.
+Also fueling growth in this area is the need for documents to be viewable on any device that a customer might have, such as laptop, smartphone,s and tablets.
+This trend has only been amplified by the coronavirus pandemic as businesses and employees had to transition to a stay-at-home workforce in a very short time for large portions of the economy.